craftercms/docs/source/content-authors/content-authors-navigating-studio.rst

     * Toolbar shows workflow options for the current page
     * Author can change the type of preview from one channel to another
     * Author can turn on in-context and drag and drop editing features
-    * Author can change the persona used to view the site
+    * Author can change the targeting attributes used to view the site
+    * Author can view the publish status of the site

 .. image:: /_static/images/content-author/site-preview.png
    :width: 95 %